 9 – Do I have to pay to make a reservation?

-Yes and no. There is never a cost associated with making a dining reservation, but there are a few select meals that you have to pre-pay.
-If you are required to pre-pay for a meal (i.e. Cinderella’s Royal Table, Hoop Dee Doo Revue, Mickey’s Backyard BBQ, etc.) then you won’t have to pay anything when you go to the meal.
+Yes and no. There is never a cost associated with making a dining reservation, but there are a few excellent meals that you have to pre-pay.
+If you are required to pre-pay for a meal (i.e., Cinderella’s Royal Table, Hoop Dee Doo Revue, Spirit of Aloha Dinner, etc.), then you won’t have to pay anything when you go to the meal.
 These pre-paid meals include tax and gratuity.
 The majority of dining experiences will not have a cost or pre-payment associated with them.
-If you miss your reservation and don’t cancel at least 24 hours prior to the reservation, you are subject to a $10 charge per person that will be charged to the card used to hold the reservation.
+However, if you miss your reservation and don’t cancel at least 24 hours prior to the reservation, you are subject to a $10 charge per person that will be charged to the card used to hold the reservation.

 8 – What happens if I miss my reservation time?